pculture/bcp47-json/README.markdown

     git clone git://github.com/pculture/bcp47-json.git
     cd bcp47-json

-    mkdir checkouts
-    cd checkouts
-    git clone git://github.com/youngnh/parsatron.git
-    cd ..

     lein run

-Sorry about the Parsatron checkout, but you need to run from the latest master because of bugs.
-Once there's another release of it I'll fix that.

 That will overwrite the contents of `bcp47.json` with the latest data pulled from the IANA registry.